18 January 2022

 A high percentage of women with urinary incontinence who receive personalised treatment indicated by specialists manage to cure or significantly improve their symptoms.

 There are several treatments for urinary incontinence.
-Treatment selection, which may involve a single therapy or a combination, is based on each patient’s characteristics, symptoms and the severity of their incontinence.
+Treatment selection, which may involve a single therapy or a combination, is based on each patient’s characteristics, type of symptoms and the severity of their incontinence.

 Conservative treatment includes a set of measures that do not involve surgery or taking medication.
-It is recommended for all women regardless of the type of incontinence they may have.
+It is recommended for all women with urinary incontinence, regardless of the type they have, as these measures are beneficial for both types.

 Lose weight.
 In overweight or obese women, it has been proven that a 5–10% weight decrease can reduce the weekly episodes of urinary incontinence by up to 50%.
 Individuals are therefore advised to lose weight through their diets and by exercising.